Omega-Who/Omegas-Labyrinth/README.md

 *ESC:* Alternative way to exit the game!<br>
 *PERIOD, KEYPAD 5, and CLEAR:* Wait keys for when you don't want to move on your turn!<br>
 *SHIFT + G*: Makes it so you can descend further into the dungeon

+**CONTACT:**
+If you have any questions or suggestions please contact me through my, Discord or Twitter DMs!<br>
+Discord: omega#6252
+Twitter: @omega_who